Ghost in the Shell (manga): Film and television

 Animation studio Production I.G has produced several different anime adaptations of Ghost in the Shell, starting with the 1995 film of the same name, telling the story of Section 9's investigation of the Puppet Master.
 The film was followed by a sequel titled Ghost in the Shell 2: Innocence, released in 2004.

 Meanwhile, a television series release began in 2002 under the title Ghost in the Shell: Stand Alone Complex, telling an alternate story from the manga and first film, featuring Section 9's investigations of government corruption in the Laughing Man and Individual Eleven incidents.
 The series ran for two seasons of 26 episodes each, with the second season titled Ghost in the Shell: S.A.C.
 2nd GIG.
-In 2006 a sequel film to the S.A.C. series was produced as Ghost in the Shell: Stand Alone Complex - Solid State Society.
+In 2006 a sequel film to the S.A.C. series was produced as Ghost in the Shell: Stand Alone Complex – Solid State Society.
 A Netflix continuation, Ghost in the Shell: SAC_2045, ran for two seasons of twelve episodes each in 2020 and 2022.

 2013 saw the start of the Ghost in the Shell: Arise OVA series, set before the events of the original manga and consisting of four parts released through mid-2014.
 The series was recompiled in early 2015 as a television series titled Ghost in the Shell: Arise – Alternative Architecture, airing with an additional two episodes (one part).
 An animated feature film produced by most of the Arise staff, titled Ghost in the Shell: The New Movie, was released on June 20, 2015.

 A live-action American-produced adaptation starring Scarlett Johansson as The Major was released in the United States on March 31, 2017, by Paramount Pictures.

+An anime television series by Science Saru, a direct adaptation of the manga, aired in 2026 for ten episodes.